stimulusreflex/stimulus_reflex/docs/guide/authentication.md

 #### Page Morphs

-Since Page Morphs create an ActionController instance to render your page template, it's possible to piggy-back on your existing Controller-based CCC logic by moving authorization calls out of your Reflex and into your Controller:
+Since Page Morphs create an ActionController instance to render your page template, it's possible to piggy-back on your existing Controller-based CanCanCan logic by moving authorization calls out of your Reflex and into your Controller:

 ```ruby
 class ClassroomsReflex < ApplicationReflex